seblabbe/slabbe/README.rst

 ------------------------------

-Version ``0.4`` includes new modules for Wang tilings, 2d substitutions, polyhedron partitions, partial injections, ostrowski numeration, analyse Sage build and many improvements to other modules.
+Version ``0.4`` includes new modules for Wang tilings, 2d substitutions, polyhedron partitions, partial injections, ostrowski numeration and many improvements to other modules.

 Version 0.3b2 (December 11, 2016)
 ---------------------------------